apioo/fusio-apps-documentation/README.md

       ]
     }

-If a user clicks on a detail link evid tries to get the detail link from the index response.
+If a user clicks on a detail link the app tries to get the detail link from the index response.
 The response of the detail link should include the complete schema definition.
 The request and response keys contain a JSON pointer to the fitting schema definition.